ACF

 Transitional rules.

-Existing CPKB/Aspect certificates and joint-use approvals remain valid until expiry.
-Floor-plan pre-approvals submitted before the new rule takes effect are processed under Regulation 33/2021, signalling removal of this step going forward.
+Existing CPKB or Aspect certificates and joint-use approvals remain valid until their expiry date.
+Floor-plan pre-approvals submitted before the new rule takes effect will be processed under Regulation 33/2021, signalling the elimination of this requirement in the new framework.
 Upon entry into force, Regulation 33/2021 will be repealed.

 Why It Matters for Industry

-• Predictable timelines via codified seven-, twenty-, and thirty-five-day milestones reduce processing uncertainty and idle time.
+• Predictable timelines via codified milestones of seven-, twenty-, and thirty-five-days reduce uncertainty and idle time during processing.

 • Scalable pathways for SMEs through Aspect-Compliance options (Type A/B) provide staged on-ramps toward full CPKB.